Javingka/notas/notes_HFDA.md

 p4
   Define your problem.
 Knowing your problem is the 'very first step'.
 Your client will help you define your problem Disassemble.
 Data analysist is all about breaking problems and data into smaller pieces
-    You can`t answer the big problems directly.
+    You can't answer the big problems directly.
 But by answering the smaller problems, you can get your answer to the big one.
   Evaluate.
-Here is the meat of the analysis, where you draw your conclusions about what you`ve learned in the first two step Decide.
+Here is the meat of the analysis, where you draw your conclusions about what you've learned in the first two step Decide.
 Finally, you put it all back together and make (or recommend) a decision.

 p7